w3c/wai-website/pages/about/groups/task-forces/wcag2x-backlog.md

 ## Work statement

-The WCAG 2.x Backlog Task Force does not have a work statement because @@.
+To learn about the focus, scope and deliverables of the task force, see the [WCAG 2.x Backlog Task Force Work Statement](/about/groups/task-forces/wcag2x-backlog/work-statement/).

 ## Current work